oVirt/ovirt-engine-metrics/packaging/setup/ansible/roles/ovirt_fluentd/client/README.md

 - `fluentd_output_plugin:`(default: `"elasticsearch"`)

    The output plugin that will be used to send the data to the remote metrics store.
-   Valid options are `"elasticsearch"` to send data to a remote elasticsearch server. and `"fluentd"` to send data to a remote central fluentd aggregator (mux).
+   Valid options are `"elasticsearch"` to send data to a remote elasticsearch server, `"fluentd"` to send data to a remote central fluentd aggregator (mux) and `"file"` to send data to local files.

 - `ovirt_env_name:` (default: `"engine"`)